vele616/monorepo/packages/company/website/content/blog/map-filter-reduce-exercises.md

 <typography id="sum-of-every-positive-element" element="h2">Sum of every positive element</subtitle>

-Input is an array of numbers, return the sum of all of the positives ones.
-If the array is empty or there aren't any positive numbers return 0.
+If the given input is an array of numbers, return the sum of all the positives ones.
+If the array is empty or there aren't any positive numbers, return 0.

 <subtitle>Helpful links</subtitle>